Lesson 3: Converters

 interface and mark it with MediaTypeConverter().

-- Describes type in PHP format.
-This can beclass, scalar (int, string), array
+TypeDescriptor - Describes type in PHP format.
+This can be class, scalar (int, string), array etc.

 Let's run our testing command:

-You may think now of routing key, as a message name used in different CQRS frameworks in order to route the message to specific handler.
-This is yet much more powerful, and we will see why in next lessons.
+You may think of routing key, as a message name used to route the message to specific handler.
+This is very powerful concept, which allows for high level of decoupling.

-We make use of different method now convertAndSend.
+We make use of different method now sendWithRouting.

 The second argument describes the format